eguevara/JavaTraining/notes/oracleTraining.md

 * Section 6 Part 5: Passing Primitive values vs reference values.
     - ##When a primitive or object referenece value is paaed to a method, *a copy of the value is generated*
     - ##when an object reference is passed to a method, the object *is not copied but the pointer to the object is copied*

+#Enthuware
+* When the return type of the overridden method (i.e. the method in the base/super class) is a primitive, the return type of the overriding method (i.e. the method in the sub class) must match the return type of the overridden method.
+* The overriding method cannot decrease the accessibility.
+* private->'no modifier'->protected->public
+* 'protected' means the method will be accessible to all the classes in the same package and all the subclasses
+* No modifier (which is the default level) means the method will be accessible only to all the classes in the same package.

 * Section 7 Working with Inheirtence Part 1
     - Inheritance using the super and this keywords
     - ##Always use the most generic reference type possible ie